The Bankrate promise

 How can you avoid the gift tax?

 Pretty much everyone can avoid having to pay the gift tax, but in the event that you are in a position to give extensively, here are some important tips:

+While you may have heard of the gift tax and worried that you’ll be required to pay taxes on larger gifts, it may not be true.
 The good news is that most people aren’t affected by the gift tax or the gift tax limits and aren’t required to disclose smaller gifts to the IRS.